-The eyes of the Lord are forever on those that hope in His unfailing love and God dispatches ministering angels to protect His children, who trust in His name.
+The eyes of the Lord are forever on those that hope in His unfailing love, and God dispatches ministering angels to protect His children who trust in His name.
 God's holy angels are ministering servants sent forth to render service to those who shall be heirs of salvation.
-They are a flame of fire that acts as a defence against the invisible forces of evil and stand guard against malevolent spirits that seek to do them harm.
+They are a flame of fire that act as a defence against the invisible forces of evil and stand guard against malevolent spirits that seek to do them harm.

-The Angel of the Lord appears many times in the Old Testament and His unique characteristics identifies Him as The Pre-existent Christ, Who walked on earth before His incarnation, and visited men before He was born into the world as the babe of Bethlehem, and lived his life as the Man Christ Jesus - the sinless Son of a human mother and eternal Son of the almighty God.
+The Angel of the Lord appears many times in the Old Testament and His unique characteristics identify Him as the Pre-existent Christ Who walked on earth before His incarnation, Who visited men before He was born into the world as the babe of Bethlehem and lived his life as the Man Christ Jesus - the sinless Son of a human mother and eternal Son of the almighty God.

-Thank You O Lord my God for the knowledge that there is nowhere that I can go that is beyond the range of Your protection, power, and comfort.
+Thank You, O Lord my God, for the knowledge that there is nowhere I can go that is beyond the range of Your protection, power, and comfort.
 Thank You that as a partaker of the sufferings of Christ, I can rejoice in my sufferings with exceeding great joy, knowing that at the revelation of Christ's glory I will know Him as I am known by Him.
-Thank You for Your goodness, mercy, protection, and grace which surrounds me every moment of the day, and I pray that You will send Your messengers of comfort to protect me from the evil one – and bring me at last into Your eternal kingdom, for Your praise and glory, this I ask in the name of Jesus.
-AMEN.
+Thank You for Your goodness, mercy, protection, and grace, which surrounds me every moment of the day, and I pray that You will send Your messengers of comfort to protect me from the evil one – and bring me at last into Your eternal kingdom, for Your praise and glory.
+This I ask in the name of Jesus, AMEN.